saiminh/CWN-netlifycms-eleventy/src/posts/probiotic-raita.md

   - "vegetarian"
   - "yoghurt"
 ingredients: >-
-  ##Probiotic raita
+  ## Probiotic raita

     * 1/2 cup x full-fat probiotic yoghurt (see notes in intro)
     * 1/4 x telegraph cucumber, grated
     * Zest of 1 x lemon
     * Juice of 1/2 x lemon
     * 2 x fresh mint sprigs, finely chopped
     * 1 x garlic clove (preferably <a href=\"https://cookingwithnothing.com/fermented-garlic/\">fermented</a>), crushed
     * Salt and pepper, to taste

-ingredients: >-
+instructions: >-
   Combine all ingredients in a bowl and serve.
 ---
 Raita is perfect for dolloping over a curry or Middle Eastern dish, or using as a dip with your favourite veggie sticks.